 Uncover the past at Dubai Museum

 Dubai Museum unravels Dubai’s remarkable journey from humble fishing and pearling village to the financial, commercial and tourism powerhouse it is today.
 Situated in Bur Dubai (just a 30-minute walk from the Radisson Blu), the museum is housed in Al Fahidi Fort.

 The fort itself has a storied past, having served as a ruler’s palace, a prison, and a garrison.
 Built in 1787, it is thought to be Dubai’s oldest surviving structure.
 The site officially opened as a museum in 1971 and inside you’ll find everything from old maps and dioramas, to depictions of desert life and facts on local marine animals.
 There are also lots of fascinating archaeological finds on display, some dating back as far as the third millennium BC.

 Indulge in the local cuisine

 After cruising the creek and soaking up some history, you’ll be ready to stop for lunch, and when it comes to dining out in Dubai, it’s not all about Michelin-starred luxury.
-Prepare to be spoilt for choice.
+Prepare to be spoiled for choice.
 Restaurants in Old Dubai boast old-fashioned Emirati hospitality, with traditional dining setups and beautifully-presented meals.
 The food itself is wholesome, hearty and packed with flavor.

 Lose yourself in Old Dubai’s souks